tttor/ml-foundation/method/optim/2018_optml_bottou.md

     puting the minimizer of a second-order Taylor series approximation (Newton’s method applies successive local rescalings based on minimizing an exact second-order Taylor model of F at each iterate.)
+  * ability to achieve a quadratic rate of convergence in the neighborhood of a strong local minimizer
 * Deterministic (i.e., batch) methods are known to benefit from the use of second- order information; e.g., Newton’s method achieves a quadratic rate of convergence if w1 is sufficiently close to a strong minimizer [52].